openbmc/docs/development/sdk-hello-world.md

 3. Build the Repository

-  This is an automake based repository so it will have a bootstrap.sh script for doing the basic build setups.
+  This is a meson based repository
   ```
-  ./bootstrap.sh
-  ./configure ${CONFIGURE_FLAGS}
-  make
+  meson build
+  ninja -C build
   ```

 ## Load the Application Into QEMU